-HLTH PROF ADVANCED STUDENT SKILLS
+HLTH 219 HEALTH PROFESSION ADVANCED STUDENT SKILLS

 Provides review of job attainment skills, job survival skills, leadership skills and team building skills.
 Emphasis on critical thinking, reading strategies, documentation, practice tests and rationales for answers.
 May be offered as variable credit and repeated three times.
-(2 credit, 2 lecture, 0 lab)
+Pre-requisite: Students enrolled in HLTH 219 must meet one of three criteria: be a graduate of the PN Program or currently be enrolled in a PN Program or obtain instructor consent prior to enrollment.
+(4 credit, 4 lecture, 0 lab)

+HLTH 290

-HLTH 290 SELECTED TOPICS IN HEALTH CARE
+SELECTED TOPICS IN HEALTH CARE

 An in-depth study of topics in the health field.
 The exact content will vary from semester to semester depending on the subject studied.
 This course may be repeated three times if different topics are considered, but cannot exceed a total of six (6) credit hours toward graduation.
 May be offered as variable credit.
+Pre-requisite: instructor consent.
+(3 credit, 3 lecture, 0 lab)